espinbrandon49/easy-access-weather/README.md

 ### JavaScript
 * I set up and used an access key from [OpenWeather API](https://openweathermap.org/api) to access their data using the Fetch API

-* I reviewed the third party API's documentation to know and make use of functionality for
+* I reviewed the third party API's documentation to make use of functionality for
   - the parameters available
   - the response display
   - how I should interpret the response